-For example, he not only successfully estimated that Britain’s circumference is approximately 4,000 miles (6,500 km) but he also managed to measure the distance from the northern reaches of Scotland all the way south to his hometown of Massalia.
+For example, he not only successfully estimated that Britain’s circumference is approximately 4,000 miles (6,500 km) but also measured the distance from the northern reaches of Scotland all the way south to his hometown of Massalia.

-The geographer accomplished this by means of measuring how far he had traveled in one day and keeping a count of exactly how long it had taken him to reach his objective.
+The geographer accomplished this by means of calculating the distance he had traveled in one day and the duration of these travels to his destination.

 His estimate, of approximately 1,050 miles (1,690 km) is simply staggering, since the distance between the northernmost corner of Britain to today’s city of Marseille is exactly 1,120 miles (1,800 km).